-- B. Reasonable Accommodation Policy.
-To assure compliance with all Federal and Ohio laws pertaining to individuals with disabilities, Management maintains a Reasonable Accommodation Policy, attached to this Policy as Exhibit C. The Reasonable Accommodation Policy provides for reasonable modifications to rules, policies, practices and services or make structural alterations when necessary to afford a qualified individual applicant or resident with disabilities an equal opportunity to use and enjoy a dwelling and participate in the housing, programs and services available at the Development.
+B. Reasonable Accommodation Policy

+To assure compliance with all Federal and Ohio laws pertaining to individuals with disabilities, Management maintains a Reasonable Accommodation Policy, attached to this Policy as Exhibit C. The Reasonable Accommodation Policy provides for reasonable modifications to rules, policies, practices and services or make structural alterations when necessary to afford a qualified individual applicant or resident with disabilities and equal opportunity to use and enjoy a dwelling and participate in the housing, programs and services available at the Development.
 An accommodation will not be considered reasonable if it constitutes a fundamental alteration of the provider's program, or creates an undue financial or administrative burden.
-Non- subsidized tenants may be required to pay for modifications and any costs to restore the unit.
-The Reasonable Accommodation Policy includes the following elements: - 1.
-Reasonable accommodations will be made at the request of applicants and residents with disabilities to ensure the opportunity for equal access to housing, benefits and services. - 2.
+Non- subsidized residents may be required to pay for modifications and any costs to restore the unit.
+The Reasonable Accommodation Policy includes the following elements.

+- Reasonable accommodations will be made at the request of applicants and residents with disabilities to ensure the opportunity for equal access to housing, benefits and services. - 2.
 At the time of initial application and at any recertification, a notice will be provided to each applicant or resident that describes Section 504 requirements, including the right to request a reasonable accommodation. - 3.
 Intake, screening, recertification and other meetings will be conducted at accessible locations. - 4.
 Forms and other documents to be completed by applicants will be available in accessible format upon request.
-Sign language interpreters and other auxiliary aides will be provided if requested by the individual with disabilities.

-- 5. Any applicant or resident, whether or not a person with disabilities, may be assisted by a family member, friend or advocate in interviews and meetings with Management, and in the completion of written forms.
+Sign language interpreters and other auxiliary aides will be provided if requested by the individual with disabilities. - 5.
+Any applicant or resident, whether or not a person with disabilities, may be assisted by a family member, friend or advocate in interviews and meetings with Management, and in the completion of written forms.
 Upon request, Management will help an individual complete written forms or explain written materials orally. - 6.
 An individual requesting a reasonable accommodation may be required to verify the existence of a disability, as defined by all Federal and Ohio laws pertaining to individuals with disabilities, and may also be required to document the relationship between the accommodation and the handicap or disability upon request. - 7.
-Once an individual or family accepts a unit that meets the AMHA-approved reasonable accommodation and the needs of the disabled person, AMHA will not approve an additional relocation or transfer unless there is a substantiated change in the disability or a subsequent diagnosis that was not the basis for the previous AMHA-approved reasonable accommodation. - C. People with Limited English Proficiency.
-The Owner and Management will take reasonable steps including available community resources such as the University of Akron, the International Institute and available computer-based interpretive applications to ensure meaningful access to the housing and services available at the Development by people of limited English-speaking proficiency, in compliance with current federal mandates.
-In designing and implementing these steps, the Owner will take into account:
+Once an individual or family accepts a unit that meets the AMHA-approved reasonable accommodation and the needs of the disabled person, AMHA will not approve an additional relocation or transfer unless there is a substantiated change in the disability or a subsequent diagnosis that was not the basis for the previous AMHA-approved reasonable accommodation. - 8.
+The AMHA does not discriminate in admission or access to, or treatment in its federally assisted programs and activities on the basis of disability.
+AMHA identifies the Reasonable Accommodation Coordinator as the AMHA employee responsible for coordinating AMHA's efforts to comply with the nondiscrimination provisions set forth in 24 CFR Part 8.